CloudOpting/deploy-cloudopting/README.md

 # deploy-cloudopting
 Assisted deploy for the entire CloudOpting platform.

+Clone:

     Clone git repository: git clone https://github.com/CloudOpting/deploy-cloudopting.git

+Execute:

     In first place execute genCerts.sh: ./genCerts.sh
     second ./deploy-monitor.sh
     finally ./deploy-cloudopting.sh

+Access to Cloudopting:

     You can access from your browser: localhost:8080/cloudopting You can access to Kibana in: localhost:5601
     You can test your files with crane standalone in localhost:8888

 ## Furder Instructions to customize your installation